 About

-I am currently a Visiting Assistant Professor in the Linguistics Department at the University of Rochester.
-My research interests (broadly) include semantics, pragmatics, morphology, and language documentation.
+I am a Visiting Assistant Professor in the Linguistics Department at the University of Rochester.
+My research interests include semantics, pragmatics, morphology, and language documentation.

-Specifically my research investigates semantic and pragmatic concepts such as deixis, reference, and information structure, and how these linguistic properties are represented in the grammar of a language, often through morphological and syntactic means.
+In my research, I investigate semantic and pragmatic concepts such as deixis, reference, and information structure, and how these linguistic properties are represented in the grammar of a language, often through morphological and syntactic means.
 To conduct my research, I study things like nominal and verbal morphology, demonstratives, definite articles, and pronouns.
 I prefer to make use of primary data obtained in collaboration with fluent speakers of languages while at the same time grounding my investigations in formal linguistic theory.
 I am also a founding member of the Chin Languages Research Project at Indiana University in Bloomington.
 Learn more about that project here

 At the University of Rochester, I have taught courses on language and culture, morphology, introductory linguistics, and fieldwork methods.
 My current research focuses on the distribution of two sets of pronouns in Falam Chin.